An0therMark/about/README.md

 It's started as a media server, but soon I realized, that I want to access it from anywhere, so I figure out how to make it happen.
 Now it's my own little cloud with everything I might need

-## Tech stacks that I am familiar with with
+## Tech stacks that I am familiar with
 - Proxmox VE
 - Docker
 - Traefik